michaelsauter/crane/README.md

 ```
 bash -c "`curl -sL https://raw.githubusercontent.com/michaelsauter/crane/master/download.sh`" && sudo mv crane /usr/local/bin/crane
 ```
 You can also build Crane yourself by using the Go toolchain (`go get` and `go install`).
+Please have a look at the [release notes](https://github.com/michaelsauter/crane/releases) for the changelog if you're upgrading.

-Of course, you will need to have Docker (>= 0.8) installed on your system.
+Of course, you will need to have Docker (>= 1.0) installed on your system.
 I generally recommend to do this on Ubuntu, but if you are on OS X, you can also try [docker-osx](https://github.com/noplay/docker-osx). [boot2docker](https://github.com/boot2docker/boot2docker) is nice, but unfortunately, it does not support bind-mounting volumes yet.

 ## Usage
-**Please note that this readme refers to the current master.
-Have a look at the latest tag for a readme for the latest release.**

 Crane is a very light wrapper around the Docker commands.
 This means that most commands just call the corresponding Docker commands, but for all targeted containers.
 Additionally, there are a few special commands.

 ### `run`